About this day

 Programme & speakers

-Resourcefulness and design Pascal Anson, Kingston University
+Resourcefulness and design Pascal Anson, Pascal Anson Studio

 In this exciting two-part session, Pascal will explore and demonstrate the creativity and resourcefulness a designer needs when approaching any design situation.
 Students will then be involved in a collective creative exercise.